SherineAwad/ATAC-Seq/README.md

 ### Cite US

-If you use this pipeline, please cite this DOI: 10.5281/zenodo.5939988
+If you use this pipeline, please cite us using this DOI:  "doi:10.5281/zenodo.5939988"